 Issue the deleteServiceSubscription capability

-Table 6.9.3.1.3-1 Service Subscription Administration – deleteServiceSubscription
+Figure 6.9.2.2.3-1 Service Subscription Administration – deleteServiceSubscription Diagram

-6.9.3.1.4 Post-Conditions
+6.9.2.2.4 Post-Conditions

-The Service Subscription is deleted along with any associations of the Service Subscription has to the Service Roles.
-The Node information (e.g., devices, M2M Applications) associated with the Service Subscription is also deleted.
+The M2M Service Subscription is deleted along with any associations of the M2M Service Subscription has to the Service Roles.
+The Node information (e.g., devices, M2M Applications) associated with the M2M Service Subscription is also deleted.